Domaine Rieflé-Landmann - L'Arabesque 2017 (demi-sec)

 Mouth

-Suave, velvety texture and moderate acidity.
-Aromas of ripe yellow fruit with exotic notes.
-Well-controlled sweetness and acidity.
+Smooth, velvety texture and moderate acidity.
+Aromas of ripe yellow fruit, with lovely exotic notes.
+Well-balanced sweetness and acidity.

 Serve